fuuuzzy/Step-Audio-EditX/README.md

 * Nov 06, 2025: 👋 We release the technical report of [Step-Audio-EditX](https://arxiv.org/abs/2511.03601).

 ## Introduction
-We are open-sourcing Step-Audio-EditX, a powerful LLM-based audio model specialized in expressive and iterative audio editing.
+We are open-sourcing Step-Audio-EditX, a powerful **3B parameters** LLM-based audio model specialized in expressive and iterative audio editing.
 It excels at editing emotion, speaking style, and paralinguistics, and also features robust zero-shot text-to-speech (TTS) capabilities.

 ## 📑 Open-source Plan
 - [x] Inference Code